Sudan: Climate

 The amount of rainfall increases towards the south.
 The central and the northern part have extremely dry, semi-desert areas such as the Nubian Desert to the northeast and the Bayuda Desert to the east; in the south, there are grasslands and tropical savanna.
 Sudan's rainy season lasts for about four months (June to September) in the north, and up to six months (May to October) in the south.

 The dry regions are plagued by sandstorms, known as haboob, which can completely block out the sun.
 In the northern and western semi-desert areas, people rely on scarce rainfall for basic agriculture and many are nomadic, travelling with their herds of sheep and camels.
 Nearer the River Nile, there are well-irrigated farms growing cash crops.
 The sunshine duration is very high all over the country but especially in deserts where it can soar to over 4,000 hours per year.

 Environmental issues

-Sudan is the thirteenth most water stressed country in the world.
+Sudan was the fourteenth most water stressed country in the world in 2022.

 Desertification is a serious problem in Sudan.
 There is also concern over soil erosion.
 Agricultural expansion, both public and private, has proceeded without conservation measures.
 The consequences have manifested themselves in the form of deforestation, soil desiccation, and the lowering of soil fertility and the water table.

 The nation's wildlife is threatened by poaching.
 As of 2001, twenty-one mammal species and nine bird species are endangered, as well as two species of plants.
 Critically endangered species include: the waldrapp, northern white rhinoceros, tora hartebeest, slender-horned gazelle, and hawksbill turtle.
 The Sahara oryx has become extinct in the wild.